 Email is useful, but the pressure of managing and responding to emails can be overwhelming.
 Most business owners receive 40-60 emails every day which take time to deal with.
 The result can mean getting behind on projects or important objectives and working weekends just to catch up.
 However, with effective email management you can significantly reduce stress and boost productivity.
 Here are some email time management tips that may help:

 Let us know if any of these easy-to-use email management tips prove useful or if you have any of your own!
-If you’re looking for help managing your inbox or would like to know more about our client email management service service free to contact us on 0800 994 9016 or click here to request a free consultation.
+If you’re looking for an email managing virtual assistant to manage your inbox or would like to know more about our other virtual pa services free to contact us on 0800 994 9016 or use our contact form in the menu above.